 Attachment 3: List of Third Parties for simplified transfer according to Section 8.2.2.]

+None.

 [Attachment 4: Template Secondment Agreement]

 Template INSPiRE-MED Secondment Agreement

 Note: Each INSPiRE-MED Beneficiary and Partner Organization is responsible for ensuring their compliance with the provisions of the Grant Agreement and Consortium Agreement, as well as for the protection of their own (and other partners’) Results and Background.
 This template provides a possible basic structure of an agreement your organization may wish to conclude with a Partner Organization which intends to host a seconded ESR, however it cannot foresee all possible situations and IPR issues that may be relevant to your situation.
 As such, this document is provided without any express or implied warranty as to its suitability.
 If you have any specific concerns please refer to the INSPiRE-MED Grant Agreement, the Consortium Agreement or contact the Coordinator for advice.
 The Partner Organization may also wish to supplement this agreement with a separate bilateral agreement with the ESR.